 Who is leading DecodeME?

-Partnering with Action for M.E., the MRC Human Genetics Unit at the University of Edinburgh, and the London School of Hygiene and Tropical Medicine, the study is being led by the ME/CFS Biomedical Partnership.
-This collaboration of researchers, people with M.E./CFS, carers and advocates has grown out of the UK CFS/ME Research Collaborative (CMRC), established in 2013 by Prof Stephen Holgate, MRC Clinical Professor of Immunopharmacology at the University of Southampton.
+Partnering with Action for M.E., the MRC Human Genetics Unit at the University of Edinburgh, and the London School of Hygiene and Tropical Medicine, the study is being led by a collaboration of researchers, people with M.E./CFS, carers and advocates, which has grown out of the UK CFS/ME Research Collaborative (CMRC), established in 2013 by Prof Stephen Holgate, MRC Clinical Professor of Immunopharmacology at the University of Southampton.

 Our CEO Sonya Chowdhury chairs the study's Management Group and Public/Patient Involvement Group.
 Writing about it the launch of the study, she said:

 "Nearly eight years ago, in my first week with Action for M.E., Prof Stephen Holgate set out his expectation of me in my new role.
 He told me that my predecessor had helped plan the idea of the UK CFS/ME Research Collaborative (CMRC) to bring together UK researchers, to increase investment in research.
 He wanted to know who we were inviting to the first meeting in just two weeks’ time.

 "This drive, expectation and no-nonsense approach is what has led to the £3.2m funding announced this week for the DecodeME study, the world’s largest DNA study into this disabling illness that affects millions worldwide.
 Stephen’s leadership has been a personal inspiration to me and I feel very privileged to have worked alongside him."